AdamBojek/ECDHE-encrypted-chat/README.md

 Here, the [HOST] and [PORT] are the ip address and port number of the server.
 The default arguments are `127.0.0.1` and `65432`.

-## License
+## Loicense

-This project is licensed under the MIT License.
+This project is loicensed under the MIT Loicense.
 See the LICENSE file for details.